 Despite Wordpress' ubiquity and general all-round greatness, I suspect that many authors would be more comfortable with using Squarespace to set up their website.
 You get everything you need for a website out of the box - domain, hosting and content management system - and unlike Wordpress, you don't need to configure much to get your site off the ground.
 Even complete web novices shouldn't find it hard to start publishing content online with the platform, and thanks to bundled e-commerce functionality, selling books with it is fairly easy too.
 The main downside is that there is a monthly fee.
 I'd definitely recommend Squarespace for non-techie authors; I'd also recommend using it if your content is of a particularly visual nature, because the aesthetics of its built-in templates and the layout of its galleries are superb.

 Finally if selling products is your key aim it's worth taking a look at a dedicated e-commerce solution like Shopify.
 Like Squarespace, it's easy enough to use and will appeal to users without strong technical skills; it similarly involves a monthly fee to use.
 The difference is that the tool is very much focused on building an online store, and the monthly fee is considerably higher than Squarespace's; so it's really only worth considering it if you have fairly serious e-commerce requirements.
 Check out this Shopify review for more information on the platform.

 3. Ensure your website is optimised for search

 It's all very well having a website, but it's fairly pointless unless people can actually find it.
 To ensure they can, you need to think about SEO - search engine optimisation.
 In a nutshell, SEO boils down to two things: structuring your website in a Google friendly way, and creating 'backlinks' to your website (links from other sites to yours).
-Neither of these tasks is necessarily that difficult, and for help with how to do this, you might like to check out some Style Factory tips on how to make your site visible in Google.
+Neither of these tasks is necessarily that difficult, and for help with how to do this, you might like to check out some tips on how to make your site visible in Google.

 4. Ensure you capture email addresses on your site